 NAC boosts Glutathione production in the body.
 Glutathione is known to be the only detoxifier of the:

-- toxic packaging materials styrene and polystyrene that are found in the molded outside housing of a computer and plastic parts on the inside of vehicles, plastic cups, toys, hair dryers, kitchen appliances and styrofoam
+- toxic packaging materials styrene and polystyrene that are found in the molded outside housing of a computer and plastic parts on the inside of vehicles, plastic cups, toys, hair dryers, kitchen appliances and Styrofoam

-- colorless gas methyl bromide used as a pesticide against spiders, mites, fungi, weeds, insects, nematodes, and rodents (In 2005, methyl bromide production and use was largely stopped because of its ability to destroy the ozone layer)
+- colorless gas methyl bromide used as a pesticide against spiders, mites, fungi, weeds, insects, nematodes, and rodents (In 2005, methyl bromide production and use were largely stopped because of its ability to destroy the ozone layer)

 - chemical methyl chloride that is used to make conventional decaffeinated coffee